mehdiDagdoug/mehdiDagdoug.github.io/_pages/teaching.md

 ## Science popularization and interactions with secondary school
 - Presentation for "Soup and Science" entitled *Missing data treatment in surveys*".
 - Roundtable for "Undergraduate Research Panel" short talk entitled *Missing data treatment in surveys*".
-- Conference for the final of "Rallye de mathématique des collégiens 2022" entitled *What is survey sampling?*.
-- Conference for the final of "Rallye de mathématique des lycéens 2022" entitled *Titanic, between a Maritime Expedition and a Walk in Random Forests*.
+- Conference for the final of "Rallye de mathématiques des lycéens 2022" entitled *Titanic, between a Maritime Expedition and a Walk in Random Forests*.
 - Creation of a science popularization workshop for high school students entitled *Titanic, between a Maritime Expedition and a Walk in Random Forests*.